-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, bleeding problems, epilepsy or seizures, low sodium in the blood, a history of mania, or a recent heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, glaucoma, epilepsy or seizures, heart disease, or you had a heart attack.
 Tell your doctor if you smoke.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - This medicine may cause decreased appetite and weight loss.
 Your child's height and weight will be measured to make sure your child is growing properly.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.